She'll liven up your life... whether you like it or not!

 Subverted in Shortpacked!, where Robin's attempts at this usually do just wind up annoying the hell out of Ethan, Amber, and whoever else she might decide to latch onto.

 Nils in Platinum Grit.
 Though honestly, Given all the weirdness in Jeremy's life, it's actually up to the other girl, Kate, to be the inverse of a MPDG and pull him back to reality.

 Subverted in the Ciem Webcomic Series, and also gets a Gender Flip.
 Denny was the Manic Pixie Man that stirred things up for Candi, allowing her to (somewhat) get over the loss of her ever-brooding (but kind-hearted) Donte.
-He dies horribly.

-Maple from Hazards Wake is a Manic Pixie Dream Girl in her own mind.
+Maple from Hazard's Wake is a Manic Pixie Dream Girl in her own mind.
 (In reality, she's more a Manic Girl with romantic delusions.)

 In Red String, Hanae serves this roll for Fuuko.
 She breaks her out of her shell and shows her that it's ok to love someone, even if she is a little different.
 Deconstructed when Hanae's finally outed to her mother who doesn't take this well - and it's Fuuko that has to be Hanae's pillar of support and strength.